MicrosoftDocs/partner-rest/partner-rest/develop/get-a-price-sheet.md

 ## Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
-This scenario supports authentication with App+User credentials.
+This scenario supports authentication with both application user and application-only authentication.

 ## Details